astronomer/astro-docs/cloud/01_get-started/02_astronomer-overview.md

 ---
 title: "Astronomer Overview"
+navTitle: Astronomer Overview
-description: "Astronomer Cloud vs. Astronomer Enterprise."
+description: "An overview of Astronomer Cloud and Enterprise."
 ---

 The Astronomer platform is available as a SaaS service (Astronomer Cloud) or as a software subscription (Astronomer Enterprise).